Updates

 Equip Children and Families

-• Continued resourcing parents via podcast segments on our new YouTube channel and SE!KIDS Ministry social media platforms, which now has 1,000+ followers
+• Providing parent resources through podcast segments on our new YouTube channel and Southeast Kids social media, now reaching 1,000+ followers.

 Unleash the Next Generation

-• Student-led prayer expressions are growing across all campuses as part of our effort to begin reaching 2% of the 143,556 unreached and unconnected students in our communities
+• Student-led prayer is expanding across campuses as we work toward reaching 2% of the 143,556 unreached and unconnected students in our communities.

 Build and Deepen Community

-• Launched Fall Groups with the Every Thought Captive sermon series curriculum
+• Fall Groups launched with the Every Thought Captive series, drawing a 20.3% increase in first-time attendees.

 Highlight: Marvin and Eula Proctor from the Bullitt County Campus are an example of what it looks like to step into what God is calling you, even at a time in life where it might be less than convenient.
 The couple—both 88 years old—have committed to lead a group, walking alongside others who need care, discipleship, and mentoring.